-We further propose to amend the definition of "bona fide fully hedged" positions to include certain long single stock futures positions in connection with short positions in the underlying stock.
-The amendment will treat long single stock futures positions similar to in-the-money call options, which are included in the categories of bone fide fully hedged positions.
+NASD further proposes to amend the definition of "bona fide fully hedged" positions to include certain long single stock futures positions in connection with short positions in the underlying stock.
+The amendment will treat long single stock futures positions similar to in-the-money call options, which are included in the categories of bona fide fully hedged positions.

-5. Taping Requirement of the Supervision Rule
+e.
+Taping Requirement of the Supervision Rule

-NASD Rule 3010(b)(2) (the "Taping Rule") requires certain NASD members to tape record "all telephone conversations between the member's registered persons and both existing and potential customers" and maintain other special written procedures for supervising the telemarketing activities of all of its registered persons.
+NASD Rule 3010(b)(2) (the "Taping Rule") requires certain NASD members to tape record "all telephone conversations between the member's registered persons and both existing and potential customers" 29 and maintain other special written procedures for supervising the telemarketing activities of all of its registered persons.
 NASD members become subject to the Taping Rule if a certain percentage of their registered persons have been employed by a disciplined firm within the last three years.
 The Taping Rule prevents registered persons who have been employed by disciplined firms from clustering together at a different firm.
-A disciplined firm is one that, in connection with sales practices involving the offer, purchase, or sale of any security, has been expelled from
+A disciplined firm is one that, in connection with sales practices involving the offer, purchase, or sale of any security, has been expelled from NASD membership, expelled from any other securities industry SRO, or is subject to an order of the SEC revoking its registration as a broker/dealer.